taminomara/grafana-host-overview-panel/README.md

-# Grafana panel plugin template
+# Grafana Host Overview panel

 A Grafana panel plugin for visualizing the status of fleets of resources — servers, database instances, containers, or any entity with a status field and optional metrics.